christipang/Bellabeat-Case-Study/README.md

 ## ACT
 ### Recommendations

-•	Collect Updated Data: this study was done in 2016 with only 30 participants.
+•	Collect Updated Data: Redoing this study with a larger participant pool and more recent data on people's health and lifestyle habits would be highly beneficial.
+Trends evolve over time, so the results could differ significantly from this 2016 study.

-: Health and lifestyle habits evolve over time, so conducting a new survey with 100+ participants would provide more relevant insights.
-Leveraging social media platforms like         Twitter, Instagram, and Facebook to target women—the primary audience for Bellabeat products—can help gather current data on health and habits for more accurate trend analysis.
+•